Characters: X-Men: '80s Members

 - Celibate Hero: Rachel had a relationship with a grown-up Franklin Richards in her own timeline, who was killed before her eyes.
 After that, she wasn't interested in romance for a long time.

-- Civvie Spandex: Danskins, before becoming Phoenix.
+- Civvie Spandex: Danskins and leg warmers, before becoming Phoenix.

 - Did You Just Punch Out Cthulhu?: Galactus.
 And technically, one time Rachel's own consciousness was in a coma while the Phoenix took him on.

 - Facial Markings: Her Hound marks are either tattoos or scars, depending on the writer/artist, not to mention the Phoenix tattoo that flares up when she uses her powers.

 - Fanservice Pack: By the time Excalibur was formed, she was insanely hot (but that's Alan Davis for you).

 - Follow the Leader: She was the very first "character sent from the future to change the past" characters that lasted more then a single issue, and numerous others, including fellow X-Men characters Bishop and Cable have similar initial origins (born in a dystopia of sorts, sent back to change it, sticks around afterwords).